CLASS-SZ/.github/profile/README.md

 class_sz.set(cosmo_params)
 class_sz.set({
 'output':'tCl,lCl,pCl',
-'skip_background_and_thermo': 1, # do you want exact solution for background? yes: 1, no: 0, if no you can access background quantities via emulators.
+'skip_background_and_thermo': 1, # do you want exact solution for background? yes: 1, no: 0 (if "no" you can access background quantities via emulators).
 })

 class_sz.compute_class_szfast()